top of page

 Teaching

 Between 2002 and 2014 Max Carocci has been teaching and programming the World Arts programme for Birkbeck College in partnership with the British Museum (Art History, University of London, 2002-2014), while also lecturing on his own course on Ethnographic Museums and Collections designed and tailored for the MA Museum Cultures in the same university (Birkbeck College, 2012-2013).
 During the same period, he held workshops at University College London (MA Ethnographic Museums and Collections, 2010-2012).
 He then moved on to teaching at the University of East Anglia, Norwich (MA Native American Studies 2014-2015), and was offered a five-year contract at Chelsea College of Arts, London where he taught on the MA Museum and Curating as Associate Lecturer (University of the Arts, 2015-2020).
 He has also taught short courses for Goldsmiths College (Anthropology and Art: Galleries, Museums and Globalisation, 2018-2021), and lectures in anthropology and ancient arts and civilisations for the City Literary Institute in London (adult learning).
-Max is currently Adjunct Professor in Art History and Visual Cultures at Richmond the American University in London (MA World Arts, MA Curating, and BA Non-Western Visual Cultures, Working in the Art World, and Visual Thinking).
+Max is currently Associate Professor in Art History and Visual Cultures at Richmond the American University in London (MA World Arts, MA Curating, and BA Non-Western Visual Cultures, Working in the Art World, and Visual Thinking).

 Research and Recognition

 Over the years Max has been the recipient of several awards and honorary positions.
 He held a research residency at UC Davis, California while doing his PhD (2001-2002), and honorary research posts at Birkbeck College’s Art History Department (2010-2012), and the British Museum’s Anthropology Library and Research Centre (2006-2008).
 He received grants from the Royal Anthropological Institute (2004), the Esperanza Trust (2008), the Thaw Foundation (2008), and the British Academy (2012-2014).
 Most recently, the Sainsbury Research Unit at the University of East Anglia offered him a grant to conduct research on representations of the face in Native North American art (2016).
-Max sits on advisory and editorial boards of numerous institutions.
+Max sits on advisory and editorial boards of numerous institutions and specialised magazines.
 Please consult the attached CV for details.

 Publications